In-House App Distribution

 In-House App Distribution Flow

-While the exact implementation may vary based on tools and organizational policies, in-house app distribution generally follows a consistent sequence focused on security, control, and ongoing maintenance:
+While the exact implementation may vary, in-house app distribution generally follows a consistent sequence focused on security, control, and ongoing maintenance:

 Security, Compliance, and Governance